faceyspacey/rudy/docs/respond-modules.md

 ## Some backstory on me and the creation of Respond Framework:

+*Respond Framework* was 80% completed as of last spring 2018.

+> And by the way, at the time the routing aspect based on *Redux-First-Router* was called ***Rudy*** and the Redux/modules aspect called ***Remixx***.
+Now, it's under one roof as ***Respond Framework***.

-Respond Framework was 80% completed as of last spring 2018.
-After spending almost a year since the launch of Redux-First-Router making *Respond Framework*, I made the executive decision to put all progress on hold, as the future was uncertain given all the yet-to-be-release hooks/suspense capabilities.
+So after spending almost a year since the launch of Redux-First-Router making *"Respond Framework,"* I made the executive decision to put all progress on hold, as the future was uncertain given all the yet-to-be-release hooks/suspense capabilities.

 My reasoning in putting a pause on all this hard work is that I spent an entire year in 2014-2015 making an OOP framework on top of [Meteor](https://www.meteor.com), only for all my hardwork to go to waste once React (and to a lesser extent GraphQL/Apollo) completely changed the ecosystem, making Meteor essentially obsolete.
 This framework, by the way, was called [Ultimate MVC](https://github.com/ultimatejs/ultimate-mvc).

 While I grew a ton as a developer building both frameworks (and I always say: **"YOUR MOST IMPORTANT PROJECT IS YOURSELF"**), I couldn't afford a second time for all my time to amount to just personal growth as a developer.
 I had to be building something that had a high probability of becoming popular and becoming a major avenue to financially thrive.

-**So after watching Hooks be released and much of Suspense, it's clear this competing solution doesn't solve the problems these tools solve!** And more importantly that there is in fact a perfect place in the market for this approach/framework (as the refactoring + code-splitting/ssr needs of your system are proof of).
+**So after watching Hooks be released and much of Suspense, it's clear this competing solution doesn't solve the problems these tools solve!** Also, in that time, *Respond* contributors have solved some missing pieces (primarily the proxy-based Redux usage that doesn't require `mapStateToProps`).

+Most importantly, the refactoring/splitting/ssr needs of your system is proof tha that there is in fact a perfect place in the market for this approach/framework!